How to climb Hoverla on your own?

 What is the weather like in Hoverla?

-At the top of Goverla it is on average 10 degrees colder than in the foothills (at an altitude of 600-800 meters).
-Those. to roughly estimate the weather, you can look at the forecast for Vorokhta (the nearest large populated area) and subtract 8-10 degrees from it.
+At the summit of Hoverla it is on average 8-10 degrees colder than in the foothills (at an altitude of 600-800 metres).
+So, to roughly estimate the weather, you can look at the forecast for Vorokhta (the nearest large populated area) and subtract 8-10 degrees from it.
 It is important - no matter what the forecast is, you must be prepared for rain and wind.

 What to take with you